 Many jurisdictions only issue the permit to a licensed electrical contractor (EC or ER license).
 Solar water heaters require a plumbing permit instead of an electrical permit.
 It is illegal to install your own solar or wind system: it must be done by a licensed professional.
 You may be required to have an inspection before you can legally use your off-grid system.

 Off-Grid Water Laws in Florida

-Florida is known for its abundance of water which includes almost 2 000 miles of coastline, 11,000 miles of rivers, streams and waterways, and thousands of lakes.
+Florida is known for its abundance of water, including almost 2 000 miles of coastline, 11,000 miles of rivers, streams, waterways, and thousands of lakes.